j9ac9k/fbs-slides/slides.md

 # How should we deploy a GUI App?

-- make it into a wheel and upload to pypi?
+- Make it into a wheel and upload to PyPI?
-  - Sure, but end users may not have python installed [[relevant xkcd - 1987]](https://xkcd.com/1987/)
+  - Does not address the problems listed earlier...end users may not be developers

 ::: incremental